 - Your most important role, as always, is to encourage and praise your child.
 Show an interest by trying to talk to them about what they are learning in different subjects and in their homework. - The most important thing is that your child attends lessons.
 Just missing one lesson means that they miss out on key information.
-Absence can result in a vicious circle of not understanding, falling further behind, disagreements with teachers, an increasing dislike of the subject and giving up. - Put key dates and deadlines in your own diary so that you can support before the 'panic stage'. - If you have agreed regular 'check-ins' take the opportunity to discuss how their preparation for any controlled assessment or coursework is going, and if there are any difficulties you can help with. - The internet can be a good source of motivation and ideas for structure and key points, but warn your child about the dangers of copying out chunks of text - examiners have sophisticated methods of detecting cheating and it is usually punished by disqualification.
+Absence can result in a vicious circle of not understanding, falling further behind, disagreements with teachers, an increasing dislike of the subject and giving up. - Put key dates and deadlines in your own diary so that you can support before the 'panic stage'. - If you have agreed regular 'check-ins' take the opportunity to discuss how their preparation for any controlled assessment or coursework is going, and if there are any difficulties you can help with. - Encourage your child to use the internet sensibly to search for relevant materials and information.
+If you do not have internet access at home, they can use school computers during breaks and after school.
+Your child's teachers will be offering guidance in this. - The internet can be a good source of motivation and ideas for structure and key points, but warn your child about the dangers of copying out chunks of text - examiners have sophisticated methods of detecting cheating and it is usually punished by disqualification.
 Note that some sites are free, while others charge a fee.
 Finally, NEVER allow your child to use services which offer to write essays for them. - Let the school know if your child is experiencing any difficulties in their home circumstances or personal lives where appropriate most schools and examination boards can be flexible in special circumstances.